False fossils on Mars might inhibit search for life

-Category: Space Hits: 2These are carbon-sulfur biomorphs, created in a lab.
+Category: Space Hits: 12These are carbon-sulfur biomorphs, created in a lab.
 They are one example of possible false fossils on Mars that could be found by rovers.
 Image via Julie Cosmidis/ Live Science.

 Was there ever life on Mars?
 That is one of the most tantalizing questions that planetary scientists are still trying to answer.
 For example, NASA’s Perseverance rover is currently searching for evidence of microbial fossils in an ancient lake bed.
 And, indeed, it might find them.
 But now, scientists in the U.K. are warning that false fossils could complicate that search.
 These are non-biological deposits in rocks that look a lot like fossils from microbial critters, but actually aren’t.